yotiosoft/dptran/README.md

 remaining: 435215
 ```

-You can view the number of remaining characters that can be translated by DeepL API.
+You can see the number of remaining characters that can be translated by DeepL API.
-DeepL API's free plan allows you to translate up to 500,000 characters per month.
+The free DeepL API plan lets you translate up to 500,000 characters per month.

 ## Change default target language